vighneshiyer/vighneshiyer.com/content/research/blog/2025_04-will_ai_saturate.md

 > Consequently, if they gain another 10 IQ points, AIs will still produce slop.
 But if they increase by another 30, they may cross a threshold and start providing useful original insights.

 - https://en.wikipedia.org/wiki/Lotka%27s_law

+- https://news.ycombinator.com/item?id=43985489 (AlphaEvolve: A Gemini-powered coding agent for designing advanced algorithms (deepmind.google))
+  - Another note related to AI saturation.
+  - Google claims 'discoveries' that seem mechanical in nature (which is still very valuable to be fair) rather than innovative or creative
+  - Their claims about flashattention kernel optimization and their 4x4 complex matmul optimization are indeed good usecases
+  - Their claim about hardware optimization using their agent is a lot more fishy (I left a comment: https://news.ycombinator.com/item?id=43988939)

+> This technique doesn't actually use RL at all!
+There’s no policy-gradient training, value function, or self-play RL loop like in AlphaZero/AlphaTensor/AlphaDev.
+>
+> As far as I can read, the weights of the LLM are not modified.
+They do some kind of candidate selection via evolutionary algorithms for the LLM prompt, which the LLM then remixes.
+This process then iterates like a typical evolutionary algorithm.

+- Good comment.
+There isn't much self-play here, but there could be.
+Instead there is some kind of beam-search guided by the lightweight Gemini model from what I can tell.